 Funds will be awarded in consultation with the DPS PCCS and NSBP.
 Since the DPS and NSBP have varied registration and membership fees depending on membership category, and since travel expenses vary from person to person, we ask applicants to summarize their funding requests.
 Since this program is intended to broaden participation in planetary science, those newer to the planetary science community will be given preference.
 Past awardees may receive awards in subsequent years.
 Participants in the DPS meeting are not required to submit an abstract to be eligible, do not need to be U.S. citizens or permanent residents, and may apply to the Hartmann travel fund as well.

 In addition to questions about the applicant, there are optional questions related to how applicants are learning of this program and how the application process can be improved.
-This is the first year of this DPS effort, and we appreciate feedback that will guide continued DPS work to support members of underrepresented racial and ethnic groups and increase the diversity and inclusivity of the planetary science community.
+This is the second year of this DPS effort, and we appreciate feedback that will guide continued DPS work to support members of underrepresented racial and ethnic groups and increase the diversity and inclusivity of the planetary science community.